 Learn about Madeira wine: from how it tastes, to the different styles and to advice on Madeira in cooking and cocktails.

-Madeira is one of the few wines that hasn’t changed since it became popular over 200 years ago.
+Madeira is one of the few wines that hasn’t changed since it became popular 300 years ago.

 What is Madeira Wine?

 Madeira is a fortified wine available in a range of dry to sweet styles.
 It gets its name from the island of Madeira, a small, beautiful rock in the middle of the Atlantic Ocean.
 Madeira’s unique taste comes from repeatedly heating the wine.
 The heating creates a wine with fascinating flavors of roasted nuts, stewed fruit, caramel, and toffee.

 The Taste of Madeira: There are several tastes profiles but most will have flavors of Caramel, Walnut Oil, Peach, Hazelnut, Orange Peel, and Burnt Sugar.

 When to Drink Madeira: Dry styles of Madeira (such as Sercial and Verdelho) are served chilled with starter courses and sweeter styles are served as after-dinner-sippers like a fine Cognac.